 What is called sickness always comes from within and never from without.
 The functioning of the internal equilibrium maintenance system can be affected by, for example, an excess of toxins or harmful radiation, but there is no real remedy for this other than internal cleansing.
-The claim that healthy people should protect themselves from supposed germs is a pertinent lie.
+The claim that healthy people should protect themselves from supposed germs is a pertinent lie, and so is the alleged existence of viruses.
 This was devised by those in power over the pharmaceutical industry, who, because of their mega profits, have manipulated both the healthcare sector and the governments.
 As a result, disease symptoms suppression has become one of the world’s largest and fastest growing industries.
 To push these profits up even further, their business model has increasingly encompassed forms of “illnesses”, including for example mental and emotional complaints.
 More than two thirds of mankind now takes pharmaceuticals on a daily basis.
 Today’s elderly have bulging medicine cabinets.
 And the general practitioners have become (corrupt) suppliers of medicine notes.
-Let us also not forget that they are paid very well to inject syringes full of toxins into their main target group, namely people with reduced natural resistance.
+Let us also not forget that they are paid very well to inject syringes full of toxins into their main target group, namely people with reduced natural health.

 Phantasism includes all unfounded belief systems fanatically professed within organized religions and all their popular offshoots, commonly referred to collectively as ‘New Age’.
 It is emphatically not to be confused with fallacy-free Spirituality.

 The first blooper by phantasism is treating the heart and the soul as synonyms.
 For instance, in the expression of putting our heart and soul in something, both are treated as one and the same, as both refer to the core and most essential part.
 However, heart and soul are not at the same level, and are therefore not the same!